unclefresh/SWH/README.md

 To view metrics, including the gauge for the number of people fed and the feed event counter, go to:

 * localhost:8000/metrics
 This page will show Prometheus-compatible metrics.
-Verify the number of times a feed event was created (the number of times you refreshed the /solve_world_hunger endpoint)
+Verify the number of times a feed event was created. (the number of times you refreshed the /solve_world_hunger endpoint)

 You can also check the total number of people fed from all events you created.

 #### Prometheus